Rate Reduction of Blind Quantum Data Compression with Local Approximations Based on Unstable Structure of Quantum States: Compression Protocol Using Finite Local Approximations

 \subsubsection{Numerical Simulation for Dimension-Rate Relation}

 We investigate the dependence of the performance of the two approximation methods on the dimension of the space.
-Here, we adopt the error $\epsilon = 1/\sqrt{d_{\mathcal{H}}}$ considering the discussion in Ref.~\cite{Anshu2019} stating that this size of error $f(\Lambda_n)\approx 1/\sqrt{d_{\mathcal{H}}}$ (see Eq.~\eqref{eq:error_f}) leads to instability of the error function $g(\Lambda_n)$ (see Eq.~\eqref{eq:error_g}).
+Here, we adopt the error $\epsilon = 1/\sqrt{d_{\mathcal{H}}}$ considering the discussion in Ref.~\cite{Anshu2022} stating that this size of error $f(\Lambda_n)\approx 1/\sqrt{d_{\mathcal{H}}}$ (see Eq.~\eqref{eq:error_f}) leads to $g(\Lambda_n) \approx \log_2 d$ (see Eq.~\eqref{eq:error_g}).
+See Appendix A of Ref.~\cite{Anshu2022} for more details.
+Thus, $\epsilon = 1/\sqrt{d_{\mathcal{H}}}$ may well cause a large reduction of the rate.
 We generate 1000 random diagonal states $\sigma$ on this space in the same way as in the first simulation.
 For each state, we create the approximate states $\sigma^{(A)}$ and $\sigma^{(G)}$ by using the arithmetic mean method and the geometric mean method.

 Then, we compare the rates of the two methods.
 Figure~\ref{fig:error_rate}(c) shows that the arithmetic mean method also performs better than the geometric mean method on average in this case.

 To investigate the dependence of the difference between the two methods on the dimension, we also plotted the difference in Figure~\ref{fig:division}.
 As seen in the graph, the difference becomes large as the dimension gets large, and it linearly depends on the logarithm of dimension.